• Share this on:

 Importer specifications

 You should pack soap according to the importer’s instructions.
-They have their own specific requirements for the use of packaging materials, filling boxes, palletisation and stowing containers.
-Always ask for the importer’s order specifications.
-These are part of the purchase order.
+They have their own specific requirements for packaging materials, filling boxes, palletisation and stowing containers.
+Always ask for the importer’s order specifications, which are part of the purchase order.

-Proper packaging minimises the risk of damage by shocks, temperature or humidity.
-How an item is packaged for export depends on how easily it can be damaged.
-Packaging should make sure the items inside a cardboard box cannot damage each other.
+Proper packaging minimises the risk of damage through shocks, temperature or humidity.
+Packaging should protect the items inside a cardboard box.
 It should also prevent damage to the boxes when they are stacked inside the container.
-Packaging therefore usually consists of outer and inner cardboard boxes.
-The inner boxes are filled with protective materials like bubble wrap or paper.
+Packaging usually consists of outer and inner cardboard boxes.
+The inner boxes are filled with protective materials, like bubble wrap or paper.

 Dimensions and weight